OfficeDev/office-ui-fabric-core/src/documentation/pages/OrgChart/OrgChart.md

 3. Replace the Persona components with your own.

 ## Dependencies
-This component has a dependenciy on the Persona component.
+This component has a dependency on the Persona component.